 I seem to recall having posted this, but I can’t find evidence of such.
 Anyway, it’s currently my favorite song.
 Just seems to sum up the zeitgeist quite nicely.
 (Damn, I even feel like I used that line.)

 If you couldn’t already tell by all of the live music pictures, in addition to scotch, politics, and the economy, I’m also a big music fan.
 A recent conversation with some other enthusiasts re: music we were fairly certain the others hadn’t heard of inspired me to share a few links for some of what I’m into these days.
 The chilled-version.
 Enjoy.

-Darin is the author of three novels: Noise (2010), Chimpanzee (2014), and Totem (2015).
-With a B.A., an M.A., and a Ph.D. in Literature and Theory, he works as an acquisitions and production editor at Resurrection House, having previously spent a number of years teaching writing and literature at several universities.
-He also worked as the full-time video-game writer at id Software for two years and served in various editorial and design capacities for a number of independent presses and journals.
+Darin is the author of three novels—Noise (2010), Chimpanzee (2014), and Totem (2015)—and co-editor of the literary fringe journal Bahamut.
+With a Ph.D. in Literature and Theory, he works as an acquisitions and production editor at Resurrection House, having previously spent a number of years teaching writing and literature at several universities.
+He has also worked as the principal video game writer at id Software and has served in various editorial and design capacities for a number of independent presses and journals.
 He lives in Texas with his wife, where he dreams of empty places.